 Locations: Pullman (WA)

-The Bachelor of Arts in Criminal Justice and Criminology program at Washington State University is offered remotely as part of their virtual Global Campus.
-This online criminology degree has a curriculum that focuses on policy regarding crime and criminal justice.
-Coursework covers a variety of social science disciplines, including political science, sociology, and psychology.
-Graduates have gone on to criminology careers in Washington, as well as throughout the country.
-In addition to the criminal justice field, graduates often go on to pursue law degrees or careers in corporate security.
+The Bachelor of Arts in Criminal Justice and Criminology program at Washington State University is offered remotely as part of the university’s virtual Global Campus.
+This online criminology degree focuses on crime policy and criminal justice policy.
+Coursework covers a variety of social science disciplines, including political science, sociology, and psychology, and includes classes such as Research Methods for Criminal Justice, Criminal Law, and Realizing Justice in a Multicultural Society.
+The curriculum is delivered through online video lectures, readings, quizzes, and papers, and class materials are accessible through the Blackboard learning management system.
+There are three program start dates.
+Students can apply by submitting an online application, high school transcripts, and standardized test scores.
+Applicants in the top 10% of their graduating class, or with a 3.6 or higher unweighted GPA, are assured admission.
+Admitted students can take advantage of student resources, such as career counseling, academic advising, tech support, eTutoring, and library services.
+Graduates of this program have gone on to criminology careers in Washington and throughout the country.
+Many graduates go on to pursue law degrees or careers in corporate security.

 #3 Chaminade University of Honolulu